Fossil Add-Ons

 fslsrv

-The way it builds the systemd units, if the only thing that changed is the container image, you can update even faster with:
+If the only thing that changed is the container image, you can update even faster with:

 This script is meant to be forked.
 Adjust the variables at the top to suit your site’s configuration, and replace the canned set of start_one calls at the end to do something useful.
 The script maps each repository into your site’s root, named after the repository file’s basename; you might want to adjust this as well.